SCOPE: Prompt Evolution for Enhancing Agent Effectiveness: Introduction

 These failures are magnified in modern agentic systems, which are composed of specialized agents (\textit{e.g.}, coder, browser, analyzer) engaging in long, multi-turn interactions.
 The complexity of these systems and the sheer volume of execution steps render static, one-size-fits-all prompts obsolete.
 Yet this structure also creates an opportunity: since agents are invoked repeatedly, their prompts can evolve online.

-To address this gap, we propose \textbf{SCOPE} (\textbf{S}elf-evolving \textbf{C}ontext \textbf{O}ptimization via \textbf{P}rompt \textbf{E}volution), a framework that transforms context management from a manual engineering task into an automatic optimization process.
+To address this gap, we propose \textbf{S}elf-evolving \textbf{C}ontext \textbf{O}ptimization via \textbf{P}rompt \textbf{E}volution (\textbf{SCOPE}), a framework that transforms context management from a manual engineering task into an automatic optimization process.
 SCOPE operates on the insight that the agent's own execution trace serves as the perfect training signal.
 Through \textbf{Trace-Based Guideline Synthesis}, SCOPE analyzes these traces online to generate guidelines that teach the agent how to handle specific context patterns.
-A \textbf{Dual-Stream Routing} mechanism balances tactical updates (immediate error correction) with strategic updates (long-term principles), ensuring the agent not only survives the current task but becomes smarter for future ones.
-Finally, \textbf{Perspective-Driven Exploration} evolves multiple parallel prompts guided by distinct perspectives (\textit{e.g.}, Efficiency vs. Thoroughness), maximizing strategy coverage.
-As shown in Figure~\ref{fig:teaser}, SCOPE significantly outperforms static agents and existing methods, with success rate improving as guidelines accumulate.
+A \textbf{Dual-Stream Routing} mechanism routes guidelines to tactical (task-specific) or strategic (persistent) memory, where a \textbf{Memory Optimization} pipeline consolidates, prunes, and resolves conflicts to maintain a compact, high-quality guideline set.
+Finally, \textbf{Perspective-Driven Exploration} evolves multiple parallel prompts guided by distinct perspectives, maximizing strategy coverage.
+Empirically, 61\% of SCOPE's synthesized guidelines are proactive enhancements rather than reactive corrections, confirming that SCOPE functions primarily as an optimizer.

 Our contributions are as follows: \begin{itemize} \item We systematically study agent failures in modern agentic systems.
-We identify two failure modes, \textit{i.e.} Corrective Failures and Enhancement Failures, supported by analysis of over 1.5 million lines of execution logs. \item We propose SCOPE, a framework that synthesizes guidelines from execution traces, routes them via dual-stream (tactical/strategic), and explores diverse strategies through multiple perspectives. \item We demonstrate that SCOPE significantly outperforms static baselines, raising task success rates on the challenging HLE benchmark from 14.23\% to 38.64\% and on GAIA from 32.73\% to 56.97\%. \end{itemize}
+We identify two failure modes, \textit{i.e.} Corrective Failures and Enhancement Failures, supported by analysis of over 1.5 million lines of execution logs. \item We propose SCOPE, a framework that synthesizes guidelines from execution traces, routes them via dual-stream routing with memory optimization, and explores diverse strategies through multiple perspectives. \item We demonstrate that SCOPE significantly outperforms static baselines, raising task success rates on the challenging HLE benchmark from 14.23\% to 38.64\% and on GAIA from 32.73\% to 56.97\%. \end{itemize}